ignite/modules/x/claim/spec/01_state.md

 ### `InitialClaim`

 `InitialClaim` determines the rules for the initial claim, a portion of the airdrop that can be directly claimed without completing a specific task.
-The mission is completed by sending a `MsgClaimInitial` message.
+The mission is completed by sending a `MsgClaim` message.

-The structure determines if the initial claim is enabled for the chain, and what mission is completed when sending `MsgClaimInitial`.
+The structure determines if the initial claim is enabled for the chain, and what mission is completed when sending `MsgClaim`.

 ```protobuf
 message InitialClaim {